-Vietnam is a development success story.
+Vietnam’s transformative journey serves as a compelling example of how determined efforts towards political and economic reform can lead to remarkable outcomes.
+The nation’s progress in reducing poverty and elevating living standards stands as a testament to the resilience and commitment of its people and the effectiveness of its development strategies.
 Political and economic renovation launched in 1986 have transformed Vietnam from one of the poorest countries in the world, with per capita income below $100, to a lower middle income country within a quarter of a century with per capita income of $1,960 by the end of 2013.
 Over the last few decades, Vietnam has also made remarkable progress in reducing poverty.
 The percentage of people living in poverty dropped from almost 60% in the 1990s to under 10% today.
 Over the same period, the mean income for the bottom 40% of the Vietnamese population increased by an annual average of 9%.

 AB Consult joins meeting with Prime Minister Phuc and his cabinet -2018